Select another wine

 • Viticulture: Certified organic - dry-farmed

-• Fermentation: Native – open-top picking bins with majority whole-cluster
+• Fermentation: Native – open-top picking bins (40% whole cluster)

 • Aging: 5 months in seasoned French barrique